cardano-scaling/hydra/SECURITY.md

 ## Legal Protections

-The Hydra team is committed to providing legal protections to reporters who act in good faith and follow responsible disclosure practices.
 We will not pursue legal action against individuals who report security vulnerabilities to us.

 ## Contact Information